dotnet/csharplang/proposals/records-wip.md

 ## Members of a record type

-In addition to the members declared in the class-body, a record type has the following additional members:
+In addition to the members declared in the class or struct body, a record type has the following additional members:

 ### Primary Constructor

 A record type has a public constructor whose signature corresponds to the value parameters of the type declaration.
-This is called the primary constructor for the type, and causes the implicitly declared default constructor to be suppressed.
+This is called the primary constructor for the type, and causes the implicitly declared default constructor to be suppressed (including the struct parameterless constructor).
 It is an error to have a primary constructor and a constructor with the same signature already present in the class.
 At runtime the primary constructor

 1. executes the instance field initializers appearing in the class-body; and then invokes the base class constructor with no arguments.

 1. initializes compiler-generated backing fields for the properties corresponding to the value parameters (if these properties are compiler-provided; see [Synthesized properties](#Synthesized Properties))

-[ ] TODO: add base call syntax and specification about choosing base constructor through overload resolution

 ### Properties